carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 > Hint2: add a forward slash `/` after directories.
 >
 > > ## Solution:
-> > 1) open the .gitignore file by double-clicking on it in the file view pane, on a new line add `data/`.
-Save the file and don't forget to commit it.
+> > 1) Open the .gitignore file by double-clicking on it in the file view pane; on a new line add `data/`.
+Save the file, and don't forget to commit it.
 > > ![.gitignore file](../../fig/05-gitignore-file.PNG)
 > > 2) Click on the settings gear in the Git tab of the environment pane.
 Click on `gitignore`.
-On a new line add `data` and click save.
+On a new line, add `data` and click save.
 Don't forget to commit the `.gitignore` file.
 > > ![.gitignore in git pane](../../fig/05-gitignore-git-pane.PNG)
 > {: .solution}
 {: .challenge}